 These level descriptions are written to help guide you into the right learning environment.
 We want you and all the other participants to the best possible experience and finding the right room is part of that.

-NOTE: For classes in other styles (eg. Breaking, Solo Jazz) the room will be geared towards the tap dance level description.
+NOTE: For classes in other styles (eg. Solo Jazz) the room will be geared towards the tap dance level description.
 For example the Advanced Level Breaking Class is a class in Breaking designed for Advanced Level Tap Dancers.